5 December 2024

 Key Features of the Guide

-The guide provides a structured approach to adopting circular procurement.
+1. Actionable Frameworks – the guide provides a structured approach to adopting circular procurement.
 Practitioners are encouraged to start small, focusing on key areas of impact, and gradually scale efforts across their organizations.

-The guide outlines five core activities organisations can undertake to incorporate circular procurement practices.
+2. Practical Strategies – the guide outlines five core activities organisations can undertake to incorporate circular procurement practices.
 This includes identifying the key or significant purchases to focus on, focusing on function rather than specific product and engaging with your supply chain.

-Common challenges such as data availability, legal constraints, and resistance to change are addressed with practical suggestions.
+3. Overcoming Barriers – common challenges such as data availability, legal constraints, and resistance to change are addressed with practical suggestions.
 The guide advocates for breaking complex goals into manageable steps and highlights the importance of collaboration across value chains.

-A dedicated section on UK policy drivers connects practitioners with current legislation and standards.
+4. Policy Insights – a dedicated section on UK policy drivers connects practitioners with current legislation and standards.

-The publication links to a wealth of supplementary materials, including metrics for success, case studies and standards.
+5. Tools and Resources – the publication links to a wealth of supplementary materials, including metrics for success, case studies and standards.

 By applying these principles and working across sustainability and procurement functions, organisations can position themselves as leaders in the transition to a circular economy.
 Benefits of this approach include reduced costs, enhanced supply chain resilience and stronger reputation.